yncy0/dotfiles/README.md

 ```

 ## ZSH
-This projects is centralized in **zsh**.
-If you wanted zsh to be your default shell, after installation run:
+If you wanted zsh to be your default shell, or just in case it doesn't switch automatically, just run:

 ```
 source ~/.zshrc